SpotMcCormick/SpotMcComick.NashvilleAccidents/README.md

 ![Screenshot (6)](https://github.com/SpotMcCormick/SpotMcComick.NashvilleAccidents/assets/132832823/3d02c3ef-cd16-44a0-beef-27c863a09d9e)
 The final question I had to use VLOOKUP from the Colliston Type Table and make a new column title Collistion Type.
 From there I used COUNTIF, AVERAGEIF, and SUMIF function to answer the last of these stakholders questions

+Came back and built this dashboard for a Power BI project.

 Hope you enjoyed!